 Tasty piano and B3 organ parts for your song.
 I have played with Blake Shelton, Kenny Chesney, Tracy Lawrence and more.
 Editing of your raw video and audio tracks for podcasts using DaVinci Resolve software.

-Hunter Girl had me co-produce a record with her and now she is on American Idol in the top 3!
-We wrote one song on there together and I played on most of the songs.
-Some of those tracks are on Spotify.
-Rhythm country piano and fills are what I am best at.
+Rhythm piano and fills are what I am best at.
 I also can add glue to tracks with B3 tracks.
 I have toured for years with many artists including Kenny Chesney, Blake Shelton, Casey James, and currently, Tracy Lawrence.
 I am versatile and can play jazz, blues, and pop as well.
 I can also edit video/audio for your podcasts.
-Right now I do this for Tracy Lawrence and his new podcast "TL's Roadhouse" which will be live soon.
+Hunter Girl had me co-produce a record with her early in her career.
+We wrote one song on there together and I played on most of the songs.
+One of her songs that I played on titled "We're Not in Kansas Anymore" is on Spotify.

 CreditsAllMusic verified credits for Scott Joyce

-12 Reviews - 1 Repeat ClientEndorse Scott Joyce
+26 Reviews - 4 Repeat ClientsEndorse Scott Joyce

 Scott did an absolutely fabulous job on my demo!
 Could not be happier!
 Well beyond my wildest expectations!
 Great to work with.
 Excellent attention to detail.
 Highly, highly recommended!!!